Behind the label

 Coonawarra is almost flat – although it does have an almost imperceptible rise and this is typically where the famous terra rossa can be found.

-Our Angel Peak Shiraz is a tongue in cheek reference to our seemingly flat land.
+Our Angel Peak Shiraz is a tongue-in-cheek reference to our seemingly flat land.

 ANGEL’S FOOTPRINTS

-Our Sauvignon Blanc is named Angel’s Footprints “Friends are angels that lift you up when your wings have forgotten how to fly.
+Our Sauvignon Blanc is named Angel’s Footprints“Friends are angels that lift you up when your wings have forgotten how to fly.
 Many people walk through your life, but true friends leave footprints in your heart.”

 I read this quote and thought it was a great tribute to friends, and Sauvignon Blanc is the perfect wine to share with mates.